 The federal nutrition programs are dynamic near-term responders in the wake of natural disasters.

-Visit FRAC Chat for live updates on how federal nutrition programs are responding to meet the needs of those affected by Hurricane Harvey, Hurricane Irma, and the West Coast wildfires.
+Visit FRAC Chat for updates on how federal nutrition programs are responding to meet the needs of those affected by Hurricane Harvey, Hurricane Irma, and the West Coast wildfires.
 Also see the FRAC Chat blog post, In the Wake of Disaster, USDA Steps Up With Emergency Food Relief, by Brandon Lipps, Administrator, USDA’s Food and Nutrition Service.

 USDA’s National Hunger Hotline can connect callers with emergency food providers in their community.
 Call 1-866-3-HUNGRY or 1-877-8-HAMBRE (for Spanish) from Monday through Friday (7 a.m. to 10 p.m.
 ET).